 With advances in technology and with corporate attitudes towards telecommuting turning around, there are more remote positions than ever before!
-In fact, according to FlexJob’s annual analysis of the top companies that hire remote workers, there was a 36% increase in the number of remote jobs from 2014 to 2015.
+In fact, according to FlexJobs’ annual analysis of the top companies that hire remote workers, there was a 159% increase in the number of remote jobs from 2005 to 2017.

 But just because telecommuting jobs are on the rise, doesn’t mean you can slack off from doing your due diligence.
 The FTC estimates that ONLY one in every 55 work-at-home opportunities is legit.

 There are many warning flags that an opportunity is a scam.
-Things like lack of contact information, vague job descriptions, hyped-up want ads, negative reviews, and poor ratings.
+Things like lack of contact information, vague job descriptions, hyped-up job ads, negative reviews, and poor ratings with the Better Business Bureau.
 But there is one warning flag that causes a lot of confusion, and that’s fees associated with working from home.

-You always hear people say, “You should never have to pay for a job” and in essence that’s true.
-But there are some exceptions to that rule, which I want to discuss before I move on to the legit work-at-home jobs that don’t require a fee.
+In essence, this statement is true.
+But there are some exceptions to that rule, which I want to discuss before I move on to the legitimate work-from-home jobs with no startup fees.

-It’s mainly entry-level positions that require these sorts of fees, and the reason companies do this is they want to weed out candidates that aren’t 100 percent committed to the role.
-The rationale is if you invest a small amount of money you’re more likely to follow through and remain with the company for a longer period.
-On the flipside, most telecommuting positions for professional careers, do not require any fees for training or background checks.
+It’s primarily entry-level positions that require these sorts of fees, and the reason companies do this is they want to weed out candidates that aren’t 100% committed to the role.
+The rationale is if you invest a small amount of money, you’re more likely to follow through and remain with the company for an extended period.
+On the flip side, most telecommuting positions for professional careers, do not require fees for training or background checks.

-One last thing you need to consider when searching for work-at-home opportunities is — is the position a job or a business endeavor?
-There are lots of legit business-in-a-box opportunities, home-based franchises, and direct sales companies that require startup fees.
+One last thing you need to consider: Is the position a job or a business opportunity?
+There are lots of legit business-in-a-box, home-based franchises, and direct sales companies that require a startup fee.
 These sorts of fees are entirely legit when you’re joining a business opportunity, but again, you need to make sure that you’re dealing with reputable companies.

 Don’t want to invest any money at all?
 No problem.

-Appen hires remote workers for social media evaluation, web search evaluation, transcribers and more.
-Must have a computer that’s less than three years old and a high-speed internet connection.
+Appen hires remote workers for social media evaluation, web search evaluation, transcribers, translators, and more.
+You must have a computer that’s less than three years old and a high-speed internet connection.

 Apple hires at-home advisors to answer customer questions and concerns.
 You’ll need to provide a quiet, distraction-free workspace and high-speed internet connection; Apple will provide you with an iMac and headset to use during employment.

-Dell hires for a wide variety of work-at-home positions, such as sales managers, tech support, account managers, clinical support advisors and more, no fees required.
+Dell computers hire a wide variety of work-at-home positions, such as sales managers, tech support, account managers, clinical support advisors, and more, with no fees required.

-Fancy Hands hires at home assistants to complete short tasks.
-Must have a computer, high-speed internet, audio headset, and either a landline or iPhone.
+Fancy Hands hires assistants to complete short tasks like internet research, data entry, and scheduling appointments.
+You must have a computer, high-speed internet, audio headset, and either a landline or iPhone.

 Next Wave has work-at-home opportunities for telephone-based organizers and writers.
 Must have a quiet home office, computer, high-speed internet connection, headset, and printer.

-Rev hires transcriptionists, closed captioners, and translators for home-based freelance work.
-All you need is a computer, headset, and broadband internet.
+Rev hires freelance transcriptionists, closed captioners, and translators.
+All you need is a reliable computer, headset, and broadband internet.

-Time Etc hires general virtual assistants, social media and marketing assistants, writing assistants, and customer service assistants.
-Must have a computer, high-speed internet, Microsoft Office, Skype, headset, and a printer with paper.
+Time Etc. hires general virtual assistants, marketing and social media assistants, writing assistants, and customer service and sales.
+You must have a computer, high-speed internet, Microsoft Office, Skype, headset, and a printer with paper.

-Uhaul hires telecommuters for sales and reservation agent positions.
-Must have a private work area, USB headset, and internet connection.
+U-Haul hires telecommuters for sales and reservation agent positions.
+You’ll need to have a private work area, USB headset, and internet connection.

 UnitedHealth Group hires for a wide variety of telecommuting positions, such as nurses, program directors, project managers, and customer service much more.

 Westat hires home-based employees for telephone data collection work.
-You will need to have a computer, high-speed internet connection and a dedicated landline phone with a headset.
+You will need to have a computer, a high-speed internet connection, and a dedicated landline phone with a headset.

-Do you know of another legit work-at-home job that doesn’t require a fee to get started?
-Leave a comment below and I may add it to the list.
+Do you know of another legit work-from-home job that doesn’t require a fee to get started?
+Leave a comment below, and I may add it to the list.